The Role of a Support Worker

 Becoming a support worker doesn’t require any specific qualifications.
 Experience in the care sector is helpful but not required.
 When starting a support worker role, employers will often provide some form of training, especially for newcomers, which provides an insight into the roles and responsibilities of the job role.

-Even though specific qualifications aren’t required, NVQs or similar qualifications in the health and social care sector can give you an advantage of getting the support worker role you want.
+Even though specific qualifications to become a support worker aren’t required, NVQs or similar qualifications in the health and social care sector can give applicants an advantage.
+The government’s new T Level qualifications - particularly those in Health, would also be a good option to help start your career as a support worker.

 Is there opportunity for career progression?